Meet our instructors

 MCAT: 524

-Education: Master's in Business Analytics; Worcester Polytechnic Institute, Master’s in Operations Research; The University of Edinburgh, BS Mathematics/Statistics; The University of Otago
+Education: Master’s in Operations Research; The University of Edinburgh, BS Mathematics/Statistics; The University of Otago

 -